GeorgiPayov/GeorgiPayov/README.md

-- 👋 Hi, I’m @GeorgiPayov
+- 👋 Hi, I’m @GeorgiPayov!
-- 👀 I’m interested in blockchain, motorcycles, video games ...
+- 👀 I’m interested in Blockchain, motorcycles, video games and more.
-- 🌱 I’m currently learning C#, HTML & CSS and Angular.
+- 🌱 I’m currently learning C#, Angular, HTML & CSS, TypeScript, JavaScript and Java.
 - 📫 You can reach me on email - paiov1995@gmai.com.

 <!---